Olive Garden Pumpkin Cheesecake

 Yes!
 In order for cheesecake to fully set and become firm, you’ll need to refrigerate it overnight.
 Place the cheesecake in the fridge and put a sheet of wax paper loosely over the top.
 The cheesecake will firm up in the fridge.

-Yes!
+You can make this Olive Garden pumpkin cheesecake in advance, perfect for Thanksgiving and Christmas holidays.
 Make a cheesecake up to 4 days in advance and store in the fridge.

 Freeze slices of cheesecake or a whole cheesecake for up to 2 months.
 When you are ready to serve it, place the wrapped cheesecake in the refrigerator to defrost overnight.
 Don’t unwrap it until it is thawed.
 This will help prevent condensation from forming and making the cake “wet”.

-slice of Pumpkin Cheesecake on a plate
+a slice of creamy pumpkin cheesecake on a plate

-slice of Pumpkin Cheesecake on a plate
+a slice of creamy pumpkin cheesecake on a plate

-Olive Garden Pumpkin Cheesecake Recipe
+Olive Garden Pumpkin Cheesecake

-4.48 from 57 votes
+4.47 from 58 votes

 Homemade Olive Garden Pumpkin Cheesecake, a seasonal delight with pure pumpkin puree and rich caramel sauce.
 A copycat recipe for a pumpkin dessert that'll make your holiday special.